top of page

 What we do

-We work nationally to provide support, opportunities, information and advocacy to or for chronically ill disabled artists who currently work, want to work, or have previously worked in the arts.
-We work as individuals, as a collective and with organisations on strategic campaigns that make a positive change to chronically ill disabled arts professionals.
+We work nationally to provide support, opportunities, information and advocacy to or for chronically ill disabled artists, producers and arts professionals who currently work, want to work, or have previously worked in the arts.
+We work as individuals, and as a collective and with organisations on strategic campaigns that make a positive change to the lives of chronically ill disabled arts professionals.

 Modern Ballet Dancers